TN 54 (06-24)

 2. When to refer the alien to DHS for a current immigration document

-In cases where it appears the person is physically or mentally able to comply with the “Green Card Replacement” project but did not do so, refer him/her to DHS to get a Permanent Resident Card (I-551).
+In cases where it appears an individual is physically or mentally able to comply with the “Green Card Replacement” project but did not do so, refer them to DHS to get a Permanent Resident Card (I-551).
 Contact the RO for guidance in these situations; do not process the SSN application when the applicant submits an I-151, unless advised to do so by the RO after consultation with Central Office.

 To Link to this section - Use this URL: